 1 | Apr 23, 1956 | 18 | Gordon Baldwin | Win | TKO2 |

-Chuvalo made his debut against Gordon Baldwin at the age of 18 on April 23, 1956, defeating Baldwin via 2nd round TKO.
+Chuvalo made his professional boxing debut against Gordon Baldwin at the age of 18 on April 23, 1956, defeating Baldwin via 2nd round TKO.
 He went on to win 5 more consecutive fights after the debut, which included 4 wins via stoppage.

-Chuvalo had his first world title fight at the age of 28 on November 1, 1965 after 44 professional fights, against Ernie Terrell for the WBA title.
+He had his first world title fight at the age of 28 on November 1, 1965 after 44 professional fights, against Ernie Terrell for the WBA title.
 He lost to Terrell via 15 round unanimous decision.

 His last professional fight was a non-title bout against George Jerome on December 11, 1978.
 Chuvalo won the fight via 3rd round TKO.
-It's been 44 years, 1 month, and 27 days since this fight.
+It's been 44 years, 11 months, and 28 days since this fight.